andreasfrisch/nixOS-configuration/README.md

 Most importantly `hostname`, `timezone`, `locale`, and `username`.

 A few of the other settings are not yet true settings.

+If you modify the `hostname` remember to change the reference in the Makefile as well.

 ## Custom theming